andrejsoucek/telegramcryptosignalsbot/README.md

 ## TODO
-Clean the repo, connect it with a fork of simple-telegram repo instead of using the raw folder Watch the price of bought coins tomake the take-profit orders conditional - the goal is to have stop-loss and take-profit orders opened automatically
+Clean the repo, connect it with a fork of simple-telegram repo instead of using the raw folder Watch the price of bought coins to make the take-profit orders conditional - the goal is to have stop-loss and take-profit orders opened automatically
 Config file
 More exchanges
 Easier installation